 Bring the Museum to your school or community center with our educational and tailored programs.
-A Museum educator will visit your classroom to facilitate, or you can order the materials to lead your own lesson. with 6 different topics available (descriptions below), these programs present an integrated social studies curriculum that addresses both the Common Core and NC Essential standards covering history, civics and governance, geography, culture and use of informational texts.
+A Museum educator will visit your classroom to facilitate, or you can order the materials to lead your own lesson.
+These programs present an integrated social studies curriculum that addresses both the Common Core and NC Essential standards covering history, civics and governance, geography, culture and use of informational texts.

 Programs are targeted to specific grade levels: